vinoj-umich/capstone/README.md

 ### Future Enhancements

-- **Support for Multi-Document Queries**: Expand the chatbot's ability to handle queries that involve multiple documents simultaneously, offering more relevant answers.
 - **Model Versioning**: Implement version control for models to make updates and upgrades easier to manage.
 - **Faster Retrieval**: Further optimize the retrieval process using more advanced methods such as **FAISS** or **ElasticSearch**.
 - **Enhanced User Interface**: Improve the UI for a more seamless and interactive user experience, including features like document previews or better query formatting.